sarahVacca/220project/README.md

 Note: Do not push the node modules folder to git!

 ## SQL notes:
-1. To get into psql in the terminal, navigate to django folder and type: "docker compose exec postgres bash"
+To get into psql in the terminal, follow these steps:
-2. Dump database using this command "docker exec -i 220project-postgres-1 /bin/bash -c "PGPASSWORD=$POSTGRES_PASSWORD psql --username $POSTGRES_USER clarkclothes" < C:\ClarkClothes\220project\postgres_files\db_dump.DATE.sql"
+1. Start your server
+2. Open a new terminal and navigate to django folder
+3. Type: "docker compose exec postgres bash"
+This gets you into psql.
+In here you can run commands like making a database dump

+To access your database...
+1. Follow the above steps to get into psql
+2. Inside that same terminal, type "psql --username="$POSTGRES_USER" --dbname="$POSTGRES_DB""
+Now you should see a prompt like: django_data-#
+Inside here you can run psql commands.
+Examples:
+\l to list all databases
+\dt to list all relations
+\c "database name" to connect to a database
+CREATE DATABASE "database name"; to create a database DROP DATABASE "database name"; to delete database

+To dump your psql database into a file use these steps:
+1. Create a new file inside the postgres_files folder called "db_dump.DATE.sql" but replace the date with today's date (the date of your db dump)
+2. Open terminal and navigate to django folder
+3. Type "docker compose exec postgres bash"
+4. Type "pg_dump --username="$POSTGRES_USER" --dbname="$POSTGRES_DB" --file=/postgres_files/db_dump.DATE.sql" but replace db_dump.DATE.sql with the name of your file
+Your file should now be populated with your database information